-- 2. Other duties of the President include: - A. a.
+2. Other duties of the President include:

+- a.
 Compiling and facilitating the Board's summative evaluation of the Superintendent. - b.
-Executing all documents authorized by the Board, except as otherwise provided by law. - C. Appointing one of the existing Board members to serve as a New Director Mentor for any newly appointed or elected Board member. - D. d.
-Appointing two Board members to participate in the state audit exit interview process. - E. e.
-Appointing a Board member to the FACT (Financial Advisory Core Team). - F. f.
-Appointing one or two Board members (preferably those not in director districts up for election) to conduct an information session for potential Board candidates for office, no later than early spring of each election year. - G. g.
-Appointing two Board members to review applications for the position of Student Representative and to serve on the interview panel. - H. h.
+Executing all documents authorized by the Board, except as otherwise provided by law. - c.
+Appointing one of the existing Board members to serve as a New Director Mentor for any newly appointed or elected Board member. - d.
+Appointing two Board members to participate in the state audit exit interview process. - e.
+Appointing a Board member to the FACT (Financial Advisory Core Team). - f.
+Appointing one or two Board members (preferably those not in director districts up for election) to conduct an information session for potential Board candidates for office, no later than early spring of each election year. - g.
+Appointing two Board members to review applications for the position of Student Representative and to serve on the interview panel. - h.
 Appointing one or two Board members to serve as liaison(s) to Student Representatives.
-These liaisons will onboard the Student Representatives prior to the beginning of their term each year and meet with them at least twice annually. - L. i.
-Appointing two Board members to review and update the ISD School Board Handbook no later than early spring of each election year. - J. Appointing two Board members to conduct leadership meetings with City electeds, as required. - k.
+These liaisons will onboard the Student Representatives prior to the beginning of their term each year and meet with them at least twice annually. - i.
+Appointing two Board members to review and update the ISD School Board Handbook no later than early spring of each election year. - j.
+Appointing two Board members to conduct leadership meetings with City electeds, as required. - k.
 On behalf of the Board, and in concert with the Superintendent and immediate past president of the Board, developing the board meeting agendas consistent with the Board's annual calendar, considering input from other Directors and including items approved by Board action.
 In the event that there is no immediate past president, another Board member (preferably a past president) will be assigned to participate in agenda planning by consensus of the Board.

-- L. l.
-Notifying all Board members of an emergency or crisis in the District, aAfter receiving notification from the Superintendent of an emergency or crisis in the District, in accordance with the administration's Crisis Response Plan, the Board President shall notify all Board members of the situation.
+- 1. Notifying all Board members of an emergency or crisis in the District, after receiving notification from the Superintendent, in accordance with the administration's Crisis Response Plan.
 During any Board reorganization each Board member will notify the Board President of how to be notified during an emergency or crisis. - 3.
-The President may delegate any of the authority in GPGC-5, but remains accountable for its use.
-In the event that the President has not delegated authority and is not available, the Llegislative Representative shall assume the chair. - 4.
-President Pro_tTempore: The Llegislative Representative shall assume the chair, call the meeting to order and lead the Pledge of Allegiance.
-The chair shall then call for nominations for Ppresident Ppro_tTempore.
+The President may delegate any of the authority in GC-5, but remains accountable for its use.
+In the event that the President has not delegated authority and is not available, the Legislative Representative shall assume the chair. - 4.
+President Pro Tempore: The Legislative Representative shall assume the chair, call the meeting to order and lead the Pledge of Allegiance.
+The chair shall then call for nominations for President Pro Tempore.
 Nominations need not be seconded if repeated by the chair, and may be closed by consensus or by majority vote on a motion of closure.
-The Ppresident Ppro_tTempore shall be chosen by a majority of the members on a voice vote.
+The President Pro Tempore shall be chosen by a majority of the members on a voice vote.

-December 14, 2005 - Adoption June 27, 2007 - Updated March 12, 2008 - Monitored, no changes February 28, 2009 - Monitored, no changes March 9, 2011 - Monitored, Updated December 14, 2011 - Modified April 25, 2012 - Modified January 23, 2013 - Modified August 5, 2013 - Monitored, no changes July 31, 2014 - Monitored, no changes February 7, 2015 - Monitored, Updated September 14, 2016 - Revised and approved May 9, 2018 - Revised and approved May 27, 2021 - Revised and approved April 7, 2022 - Revised April 28, 2022 - Approved the 4/7 revisions September 22, 2022 - Revised Xxxxxx, 2024 - Converted to Coherent Governance
+December 14, 2005 - Adoption June 27, 2007 - Updated March 12, 2008 - Monitored, no changes February 28, 2009 - Monitored, no changes March 9, 2011 - Monitored, Updated December 14, 2011 - Modified April 25, 2012 - Modified January 23, 2013 - Modified August 5, 2013 - Monitored, no changes July 31, 2014 - Monitored, no changes February 7, 2015 - Monitored, Updated September 14, 2016 - Revised and approved May 9, 2018 - Revised and approved May 27, 2021 - Revised and approved April 7, 2022 - Revised April 28, 2022 - Approved the 4/7 revisions September 22, 2022 - Revised Xxxxxx, 2024 - Converted to Coherent Governance The Board commits itself and its members to ethical, businesslike, and lawful conduct, including proper use of authority and appropriate decorum.